RaphaelYangWJ/wildfire-prediction/README.md

    5. `/notebooks/Notebook - Attribution Analysis.py`: Jupyter Notebook for Attribution Analysis

 3. `/config`: Set your configurations and parameters for training pipeline, evaluation and attribution analysis
-4. `/dataset`: dataset processed is saved here.
+4. `/dataset`: The dataset processed is saved here.
 5. `/raw_dataset`: Raw dataset is saved here.
 6. `/trained_model`: Training Pipeline running result will be automatically saved here sequentially.